liqotech/liqo/README.md

   * DNS: automatic discovery through DNS records
   * LAN: automatic discovery of neighboring clusters available in the same LAN.
 * **Transparent offloading**: pods scheduled on the virtual node are offloaded to the remote cluster; they can be controlled by merely accessing the pod objects in the local one; the resources needed by the pods (services, endpoints, configmaps, etc.) are translated and replicated remotely.
 It allows inter-cluster pod-to-pod and pod-to-service communication.
-* **Pod resilience**: the offloaded pods' lifecycle is controlled by a remote replicaset.
+* **Pod resilience**: the offloaded pods' lifecycle is controlled by a remote Custom Resource (the ShadowPod).
-* **Inter-cluster networking**: the clusters inter-connection is implemented by a Wireguard tunnel, which ensure encryption and reliability.
+* **Inter-cluster networking**: the clusters inter-connection is implemented by a Wireguard tunnel, which ensures encryption and reliability.
-* **CNI independence**: compliance with many CNIs (Calico, Cilium, Flannel, etc.) even in heterogeneous scenarios (the two clusters can have different CNIs).
+* **CNI independence**: compliance with many CNIs (Calico, Flannel, Weavenet, GKE, EKS, Azure CNI, etc.) even in heterogeneous scenarios (the two clusters can have different CNIs).

 ## Quickstart